Historically Black Colleges & Universities (HBCU)

 Recent natural disasters primarily weather related have highlighted the limited emergency response training that has been provided to students at HBCUs in vulnerable geographic areas.
 In probing the lack of training afforded students at HBCU it was also evident that HBCU graduates do not have a significance presence in emergency management careers.
 The HBCU Emergency Management Consortium was started and addressed as its initial undertaking the emergency response training needs among students at Historically Black Colleges and Universities (HBCUs).
 The Consortium is comprised of the following members:

-- Dr. Goulda A. Downer, Howard University, Chair
+- Dr. Goulda A. Downer, Howard University, Co-Founder

 The Consortium has made great strides in proposing actions to address the emergency response training void that exist in the HBCU communities. and determining actions needed for CERT Training, which this paper summarizes discussions to date and proposes additional goals.